-Steaks with artichoke butter, green beans, and bell peppers
+Steak with artichoke butter, green beans, and bell pepper

 In your bag

 - 1 or 2 cloves peeled fresh garlic